 Energy prices—including the costs of heating and cooling your home—are up across the board.
 Whether you use oil, natural gas, electricity, or even renewable energy sources, it costs you more every year to pay your utility bills.
-There are not many ways homeowners can reduce how much they pay in, but one thing they can do is ensure their home is as energy efficient as possible.
+There are not many ways homeowners can reduce how much they pay, but one thing they can do is ensure their home is as energy efficient as possible.

 Looking to make your home more energy efficient?
 Start by making these renovations to your home.